SCATTER Common Envelope Formalism for Triples: The CE in Triple Systems

-\begin{enumerate} \item \textbf{Is there a merger during the CE?} A merger during the CE will occur if the inspiral time of the binary due to drag is shorter than the time needed to expel the envelope.
-For the case of an input–output style formalism such as SCATTER we select binaries in which the time to merger post CE is less than $(10^4$--$10^5)$~yr (typical dispersion time for CE).
-Thus we assume that a merger takes place before the CE has fully dispersed, even if no envelope material remains near the site of the merger.
-When one component of the binary is an extended star, then the merger criteria are related to the stellar radius.
-The criteria depend on the nature of the star, but mergers are generally expected when the distance of closest approach is less than a few stellar radii.
-To be specific, we will say that a merger occurs when the extended star would overfill its RL at closest approach. \item \textbf{If there is a merger, what is the result?} If the two components are compact objects, gravitational and possibly electromagnetic energy and a variety of particles will be released upon merger.
+\item \textbf{If there is a merger, what is the result?} If the two components are compact objects, gravitational and possibly electromagnetic energy and a variety of particles will be released upon merger.
 The result of a BH–BH merger is a BH, as is the result of a BH–NS merger.
 For a BH–WD or a NS–WD system, the WD will be tidally disrupted and a significant fraction of the mass will be accreted by the WD's companion.
 In general, the merger of two NSs will produce an object more massive than the maximum NS mass, potentially leading to an accretion-induced collapse (AIC) to a BH \citep{bernuzzi2020neutron}.
 The merger of two WDs can produce a SN Ia.
 Alternatively, WD mergers can lead to AIC to a NS, or simply to fast-rotating WDs or RCB stars \citep{yungelson2017merging, dan2014structure}.
 When one component is a main-sequence star or giant, mergers can yield fast-rotating giants, luminous red-nova–like transients, or (in WD/NS–giant cases) Thorne–Żytkow objects \citep{ablimit2022stellar}. \item \textbf{If there is no prompt merger, will the post-CE binary interact later?} As above, the answers to this question depend on the natures of the two objects that remain in orbit with each other.
-For compact objects we need only ask if the time to gravitational merger is smaller than a Hubble time.
+For compact objects we need only ask if the time to gravitational-wave merger is smaller than a Hubble time.
 If so, they will merge, producing the end states described above, but at a later time.
 If one of the stars is extended, then we must ask whether it will fill its RL in a Hubble time, thus leading to a second epoch of mass transfer that, depending on the relative masses and state of evolution of the RL-filling star, could lead to either a second CE or else an epoch of stable mass transfer.
 If there is no future RL filling, mass may be transferred through winds, depending on the mass of the extended star and the distance between it and its compact companion. \end{enumerate}